Oakland Tech is a full-service Oakland Community School dedicated to ensuring that all students graduate college, career and community ready.

 A school-based health center, TechniClinic provides free medical, counseling and health education services to up to 700 Oakland Tech students every year.
 It’s managed by La Clinica de la Raza.
 Learn more.

-Oakland Tech has been approved for the Backpack Program through the Alameda County Food Bank for the 2017-18 school year.
-The Backpack Program provides identified students with a backpack of non-perishable food every two weeks.
-Families who enroll agree to complete client surveys for the Alameda County Food Bank.
+The Backpack Program provides identified students with a backpack of non-perishable food every two weeks and is funded through the Alameda County Food Bank.
 A family may enroll any time throughout the school year, and will be added to the next distribution after enrollment.
 If your household is experiencing food insecurity and would like to enroll, please either pick up a form in the nurses’s office in Room 110A (or download and print this one), complete it and return it to the nurse’s office or by email to Amanda.Epperson@ousd.org.

 Tech students have an opportunity to receive free eye exams and eyeglasses through Vision To Learn, a mobile vision care clinic that brings its services directly to Tech.
 If you would like your student to participate in this program, please fill out the following consent form — here in English and here in Spanish — and have your student return it to the Nurse’s Office (Room 110A).
 Forms are also available in the Nurse’s Office.
 Contact email@example.com for more information.